RobinRosculete/Process-Creation-Hierarchy/README.md

 ## Process-Creation-Hierarchy
- - Simulating process creating and destruction implemented as a linked list
+ - Simulating process creation and destruction when implemented as a linked list

 ## What I learned:
   - How to implement a linked list using dynamic memory allocation in C